SaibalPatraDS/Pharma-Sales-Analysis-and-Forecasting/README.md

 Approximate or Sample Entropy methods can be used to quantify the regularity and predictability of fluctuations in a time series.
 The higher the entropies are, the more difficult is to forecast the time series.
 As difficulty increases, the time series converge to what is called – white noise, series of random numbers with mean equals 0.

+## Time Series Forecasting

+There are many different methods and approaches to time-series forecasting.
+The simplest methods which are typically used for determining baseline forecasting performance are Average, Naïve and Seasonal Naïve (those models are often used as benchmark models).
+In Average method, the forecasts of all future values are equal to mean of the historical data.
+If the dataset is split to train and test sets, then Average of training set is used as a forecast.
+For Naïve forecasts, all forecasts are set to be values of the last observation, or: f<sub>t+1</sub>=o<sub>t</sub>.
+Naïve forecasts are considered optimal when data follow a random walk and they can be used only in walk-forward or rolling forecasts, not in long-term forecasting.
+Seasonal Naïve method is useful for time-series that show seasonality effects.
+Each forecast is set to be equal to the mean of the observed values from the same time in previous seasonal cycles.

+Seasonal decomposition can be also used for forecasting, by building the model (by using any other approach) on the time-series data with subtracted residual component, as calculated by any of the decomposition methods (such as STL).
+Another, quite successful classical forecasting method is Simple Exponential Smoothing (SES), where forecasts are calculated as: o<sub>t+1</sub>=αo<sub>t</sub>+α(1-α)o<sub>t-1</sub>+ α(1-α)<sup>2</sup>o<sub>t-2</sub>+..+ α(1-α)<sup>n</sup>o<sub>t-n</sub>, with: 0<α<1.
+Here, the forecast is equal to a weighted average of the past observations, where weights decrease exponentially as we go back in time.
+There are also improved SES methods which consider trends and seasonality.